 Vancouver in July is the optimal time to visit.

-With the rains gone us locals are officially out of hibernation at festivals & free concerts – and there’s no better time to enjoy all the nature that British Columbia has to offer.
+With the rains gone, us locals are officially out of hibernation at festivals & free concerts – Vancouver July is the best time is our true summer coming out party!

 Let’s break down the main July events in Vancouver and see what’s on in July at the city’s top attractions.